-Between the period of 2017-18 to 2018-19 in Mumbai, students scoring above 80% who were part of the programme (through third-party assessments) increased by 7% and the percentage of adolescents who were unsuccessful in their examinations decreased to just 1%.
+Evidence from such an operational model has led to indicators of attendance, dropouts and assessment improving after every project cycle.
+In Mumbai, between 2014-15 and 2018-19, the attendance of students during trainings has increased by 6% and the dropout rate has decreased by 9%.
+Between the period of 2017-18 to 2018-19 in Mumbai, students scoring above 80% (through third party assessments) increased by 7% and the percentage of adolescents who were unsuccessful in their examinations decreased to just 1%.